zalando/skipper/docs/kubernetes/ingress-controller.md

 ## What is an Ingress-Controller?

 Ingress-controllers are serving http requests into a Kubernetes cluster.
-Most of the time traffic will pass ingress and go to a Kubernetes endpoints of the respective pods.
+Most of the time traffic will pass through ingress and go to the Kubernetes endpoints of the respective pods.
-For having a successful ingress, you need to have a DNS name pointing to some stable IP addresses that act as a loadbalancer.
+For having a successful ingress, you need to have a DNS name pointing to a set of stable IP addresses that act as a load balancer.

 Skipper as ingress-controller:

-* cloud: deploy behind the cloud loadbalancer
+* cloud: deploy behind the cloud load balancer
-* baremetal: deploy behind your hardware/software loadbalancer and have all skipper as members in one pool.
+* baremetal: deploy behind your hardware/software load balancer and have all skipper as members in one pool.

-You would point your DNS entries to the loadbalancer in front of skipper, for example automated using [external-dns](https://github.com/kubernetes-incubator/external-dns).
+You would point your DNS entries to the load balancer in front of skipper, for example automated using [external-dns](https://github.com/kubernetes-incubator/external-dns).

 ## Why skipper uses endpoints and not services?

-Skipper does not use [Kubernetes Services](http://kubernetes.io/docs/user-guide/services) to route traffic to the pods.
+Skipper does not use the ClusterIP of [Kubernetes Services](http://kubernetes.io/docs/user-guide/services) to route traffic to the pods.
 Instead it uses the Endpoints API to bypass kube-proxy created iptables to remove overhead like conntrack entries for iptables DNAT.
 Skipper can also reuse connections to Pods, such that you have no overhead in establishing connections all the time.
-To prevent errors on node failures, Skipper also does automatically retries to another endpoint in case it gets a connection refused or TLS handshake error to the endpoint.
-Other reasons are future support of features like session affinity, different loadbalancer algorithms or distributed loadbalancing also known as service mesh.
+To prevent errors on node failures, Skipper also does automatic retries to another endpoint in case it gets a connection refused or TLS handshake error to the endpoint.
+Other reasons are future support of features like session affinity, different load balancer algorithms or distributed loadbalancing also known as service mesh.

 ## AWS deployment